 3) Georgia Freelance Visa

 This is a relatively new visa for freelancers and digital nomads.
-Georgia was a very welcome addition to the list being a place that has been slowly gaining popularity amongst travellers and freelancers over the past year.
+Georgia was a very welcome addition to the list, as it has been slowly gaining popularity among travellers and freelancers over the past year.

-Georgia offers a perfect location, at the mid-point between Europe and Asia, for those looking to explore off-the-beaten-track boasting incredible natural scenery for blowing off some steam, great food, and a low cost of living.
+Georgia offers a perfect location, at the midpoint between Europe and Asia, for those looking to explore off-the-beaten-track.
+It boasts incredible natural scenery for blowing off some steam, great food, and a low cost of living.
 The internet is fast and cheap.

-Tbilisi is a fantastic international hub for travelling with direct flights going across Europe and Asia.
-The seasons are very distinct here with no extreme temperatures, winters are cold with a low of 0 degrees Celsius and summers are warm with highs of 30 degrees Celsius.
+Tbilisi is a fantastic international hub for traveling with direct flights going across Europe and Asia.
+The seasons are very distinct here with no extreme temperatures; winters are cold with a low of 0 degrees Celsius, and summers are warm with highs of 30 degrees Celsius.

-Georgia has always been particularly generous with offering stays of up to one year for residents of ninety-eight countries.
-Now, their ‘Remotely From Georgia’ visa (applicable to ninety-five countries including UK, USA, and Canada) allows you to legally work your online business up to a year with the possibility to extend after.
+Georgia has always been particularly generous, offering stays of up to one year for residents of ninety-eight countries.
+Now, their ‘Remotely From Georgia’ visa (applicable to ninety-five countries, including the UK, USA, and Canada) allows you to legally work your online business for up to a year with the possibility of extending after.

 This program is currently free of charge, provided you meet the requirements below.

-Note: You will be eligible to pay income tax in Georgia after spending 183 days in Georgia which are as low as 1% if you earn under $155,000.
+Note: You will be eligible to pay income tax in Georgia after spending 183 days there, which is as low as 1% if you earn under $155,000.

 Remote in Georgia Requirements:

-- Minimum Monthly Income of $2000 USD – You can demonstrate this with your bank statements, contracts, pay stubs.
+• Minimum Monthly Income of $2000 USD – You can demonstrate this with your bank statements, contracts, and pay stubs.

-- Annual Health Insurance.
-You’ll need to show you have health insurance coverage for at least six months (minimum length of stay) to a year.
+• Annual Health Insurance.
+You’ll need to show you have health insurance coverage for at least six months (minimum stay) to a year.

 Current Situation: You can still apply for the Remote Visa and go to Georgia despite current travel restrictions on tourists.
 You will have to quarantine for twelve days in a government-approved hotel.
 Georgia has consistently been one of the safest countries in the world throughout the global pandemic.